zadarastorage/zadara-terraform/Docker-Swarm-Portainer/README.md

 - under roles are the ansible scripts to create the swarm cluster and install portainer
 - inventory is the ansible inventory
 - templates define how the ips are stored in the inventory

-Now the customer can reach the portioner guide via http://manager-ip:9000